0ki/media_keypad/README.md

 # media_keypad
-Turn your USB numpad into a full-fledged media keypad
+Turn your USB numpad into a full-fledged media (or other custom) keypad.

+**Q**: How is this better than multimedia keys I have on my out-of-the-box keyboard?

+**A**: This method provides:
+* is a separate sattelite controller
+* has way more keys, e.g. adjustment of playback speed
+* allows to control volume of each app (even the background ones) seperately
+* allows for custom actions
+* works even with computer locked

 Current this only supports unix systems with dbus and alsa.
 I don't think I'll be spending time porting this, but pull requests adding support are welcome.